malach-it/vc-decentralized-status/WHITEPAPER.further.md

 challenge prove the response and the response proves the challenge, the definition of not respecting the choice axiom.
 Notion of paradox.

+There is no definition of paradox but the definition of paradox.
+That definition is paradoxal with the paradox.

 ## accumulation